marin-m/vmlinux-to-elf/README.md

 6. `kallsyms_addresses` (or `kallsyms_offsets` + `kallsyms_relative_base`) (backwards again)

 ## Kernels support
-It should support kernels from version 2.6.10 (December 2004), until the current 6.3 (as of May 2023).
+It should support kernels from version 2.6.10 (December 2004), until the current 6.4 (as of August 2023).
 Only kernels explicitly configured without `CONFIG_KALLSYMS` should not be supported.
 If this kernel configuration variable was not set at build, then you will get: `KallsymsNotFoundException: No embedded symbol table found in this kernel`.

 For raw kernels, the following architectures can be detected (using magics from [binwalk](https://github.com/ReFirmLabs/binwalk/blob/master/src/binwalk/magic/binarch)): MIPSEL, MIPSEB, ARMEL, ARMEB, PowerPC, SPARC, x86, x86-64, ARM64, MIPS64, SuperH, ARC.